 Enrolled students have the ability to authorize another person, such as a parent or guardian, to view their account by completing the appropriate form with the Registrar each semester.

 Students have the opportunity to make adjustments to their academic schedules during the Add/Drop period (the first five days of classes of each academic term).
-After the Add/Drop Period ends, if a class is dropped, tuition for that class is not prorated and a $10.00 Add/Drop fee is changed to the student account.
+After the Add/Drop Period ends, if a class is dropped, tuition for that class is not prorated and a $10.00 Add/Drop fee is charged to the student account.
 Adjustments for room and board charges are only made during the Add/Drop Period.

 A student who withdraws completely from Ohio Valley University may receive prorated charges depending on the time of withdrawal.
 Financial Aid awards are also prorated according to the timing of the withdrawal.
 The dates and percentages of charges can be viewed here.